99Mariana/Understanding-SAP-ABAP/SAP_Enhancements.md

 - **User-Exit** - These are predefined locations in SAP's standard code where custom code can be inserted, implemented as subroutines.
 To find a user exit, first identify the main program of the transaction code using SE93.
 Then, go to the program's hierarchy and navigate to the subroutines section, where you'll find all available user exits.
 Note that a **User-Exit** is considered a modification, not an enhancement, because it involves changing the existing code.

-- **Customer-Exit** - Custom code is added inside a function module, referred to as a "Function Exit."
+- **Customer-Exit** - Custom code is added inside a function module, referred to as a "Function Exit".
+Customer Exits is function Exits , here we use the statement Call customer-function.
 Customer-Exits are created for specific programs, screens, and menus within standard SAP applications.
 Since the custom code written for these Customer-Exits is separated from the original SAP code, maintenance is easier compared to User-Exits.

 - **Business Transaction Events (BTEs)** - BTEs allow you to attach additional components, such as function modules, in a reusable way.
 Unlike Customer-Exits, BTEs support multiple types of additional logic by providing an interface that can be used flexibly.